-The Nominating and Governance Committee has established target values under the director grant program for grants of restricted stock unit awards and nonqualified stock options to be made to non-employee directors who are reelected at the 2011 Annual Meeting.
-The target value for the grants to continuing non-employee directors is \$115,000 (which the committee determined was at the targeted 65th percentile of the peer group).
-The target amount will be allocated 35% to restricted stock units and 65% to nonqualified stock options.
-The exact number of shares to be subject to each restricted stock unit award and nonqualified stock option will be determined based on the closing price of our common stock on the date of the 2011 Annual Meeting and, in the case of the options, using a Black-Scholes model used by the Company in valuing its options for financial statement purposes.
+The Nominating and Governance Committee has established target grant date values under the director grant program as amended in June 2012 for grants of restricted stock unit awards and nonqualified stock options to be made to non-employee directors who are reelected at the 2012 Annual Meeting.
+The target grant date value for the grants to continuing non-employee directors is \$115,000 and will be allocated 70% to restricted stock units and 30% to nonqualified stock options as noted above.
+The exact number of shares to be subject to each restricted stock unit award and nonqualified stock option will be determined based on the closing price of our common stock on the date of the 2012 Annual Meeting and, in the case of the options, using the Black-Scholes model used by the Company in valuing its options for financial statement purposes.